craftercms/docs/source/developers/extensions/resources/plugin-sidebar-example.rst

 Crafter Studio Sidebar Plugin Example
 =====================================

 Let's take a look at an example of creating a Sidebar plugin in Studio using a project called ``My Editorial`` created using the **Website Editorial** blueprint.

 #.
-The first thing we have to do is to create the folder structure where we will be placing the JS file for our sidebar project plugin.
-We'll follow the convention listed in :ref:`plugin-directory-structure`.
-For our example, PLUGIN_TYPE is ``sidebar`` and the PLUGIN_NAME is ``react-sample``
+The first thing we have to do is to create the folder structure where we will be placing the JS file for
+   our sidebar project plugin.
+We'll follow the convention listed in :ref:`ui-plugin-directory-structure`.
+   For our example, CATEGORY is ``sidebar`` and the NAME is ``react-sample``

    In a local folder, create the descriptor file for your project plugin ``craftercms-plugin.yaml`` with the ``plugin.id`` set to ``org.craftercms.plugin.examplesidebar``, then create the following folder structure:

    .. code-block:: text
          :caption: *Sidebar Plugin Directory Structure*